Ultimate Guide to Virtual Desktop Infrastructure: Implementation, Costs, Cloud, and Security

 With that said, in today’s remote first world, users connecting to the datacenter VDI solution, sometimes over a VPN tunnel will get poor performance and user experience and desktops are not available when offline.

-Hysolate solves these problems with an innovation called isolated workspace as a service (IWaaS).
+Hysolate solves these problems an isolated, fully managed OS that sits on user endpoints.
 Users get a local isolated operating system running on their machine deployed within minutes which is managed from the cloud.